jagi/meteor-astronomy/README.md

       this.votes--;
     }
   },
-  behaviors: ['Timestamp'] // Add "timestamp" behavior that adds "createdAt" and "updatedAt" fields.
+  behaviors: ['timestamp'] // Add "timestamp" behavior that adds "createdAt" and "updatedAt" fields.
 });

 // Create object of our class.